githje/viya-on-eks/README.md

     terraform apply "/workspace/terraform.plan"
 ```

 Submit the plan file (build the cloud infrastructure).
-This will take a couple of minutes.
+This will take around 20+ minutes.
 You will be able to watch the progress on the shell (and in the AWS console).

 ```shell
 docker run --rm \